How the billing structure works in GCP

 - ✅ Viewer (

-roles/viewer) - Basic read access to project resources - ✅ Compute Viewer (
+roles/viewer) - Basic read access to project resources (covers Compute, Cloud SQL, GKE, and Monitoring read permissions) - ✅ Browser (

-roles/container.viewer) - For GKE scanning - ✅ Storage Object Viewer (
+roles/browser) - Read access to browse the project hierarchy - ✅ Storage Object Viewer (

-roles/storage.objectViewer) - For storage scanning - ✅ Monitoring Viewer (
+roles/storage.objectViewer) - For storage scanning (not included in Viewer) - ✅ BigQuery Data Viewer (

-roles/monitoring.viewer) - For utilization metrics - ✅ BigQuery Data Viewer (
+roles/bigquery.dataViewer) - For BigQuery scanning - ✅ BigQuery Job User (

-roles/bigquery.dataViewer) - For BigQuery scanning - ✅ Recommender Viewer (
+roles/bigquery.jobUser) - For running BigQuery billing queries - ✅ Recommender Viewer (

 roles/recommender.viewer) - For GCP recommendations - ✅ Billing Account Viewer (